 A new high school was constructed on Baker Street in 1925.
 1 2 The Broadway School building was reused as a grade school until it was replaced by the Roy G. Eversole School in 1963.
 The structure was then used as classroom space for the Hazard Community College until it moved to a new facility on the outskirts of town.

 Broadway School building was then repurposed as office space for the Hazard Independent School District and Kentucky Valley Education Cooperative.
 1 The School District relocated out of the building on October 16, 2006, 3 followed by the Cooperative in 2007.
 2

-In July 2012, the school board elected to sell the building due to its deterioration with the condition that the new owners demolish the structure.1 The only bid was by the Housing Development Alliance for $1,000, which was accepted on July 19.
-Four to five new residences are scheduled to be constructed on the two-acre site.2[/stag_one_half] [stag_one_half_last]
+In July 2012, the School District elected to sell the deteriorated Broadway School building with the condition that the new owners demolish the structure.
+1 It was purchased by the Housing Development Alliance for $1,000 on July 19 and the structure was demolished for new houses.
+1 2

 - Richards, Bailey.
 “School board elects to sell city’s first high school building.”
 Hazard Herald 20 Jul.
 2012.
 Web.
 8 May 2013.
 Article.

 - Ritchie, Chris.
 “Public gives input on future of old school property.”
 Hazard Herald 18 Apr.
 2013.
 Web.
 8 May 2013.
 Article.